-Her husband gave her the keys to his nearly new FJ and she took it to the white sands of Al Khatim.
+Her husband worked offshore and on leaving for duty he gave her the keys to his nearly new FJ which she took to the white sands of Al Khatim.
 It took her a long time to acquire offroad driving skills and very few of them surfaced on this drive – she had 6, yes 6 stucks!
-This was a useful experience though, as now every time she is teaching a rookie driver how to pilot their car through the sands, she is mindful of how she felt on this drive and focuses on building their confidence as well as talking them through self recoveries!
+This was a useful experience, as now every time she is teaching a rookie driver how to pilot their car through the sands, she is mindful of how she felt on this drive and focuses on building their confidence as well as talking them through self recoveries!

 Having joined UAEOffroaders in the previous November, she attended drives every weekend and was delighted when made a Club Marshal just ahead of The Pink Drive.
 The t-shirt was only on her back due to the incredible patience of the existing marshals and founders who taught her so much and recovered her from so many stucks, always with a smile.

 Abu Dhabi Desert Challenge Recce Team

 She has been very lucky to be part of the course-setting team for the annual Abu Dhabi Desert Challenge.
 This involves following the route director as he does pre-event reconnaissance, driving every single kilometre of the course and proving the shortest route possible from waypoint to waypoint.
 The driving is a bit tough in places but a week on this project is enough to keep her high-level driving skills up to scratch, and she has learned so very much about driving, rallying and the Liwa desert through participating.

 She even contributed to a tiny section to SS1 and found a waypoint to aim for!